Account settings and security

 Too many notifications can lead to alert fatigue.
 That's why Phare lets you set limits on how frequently a notification can be sent.
 Even if an event triggers multiple times, you'll only be notified based on your preferred cadence, like at most once every 10 minutes.

 Connect any [integration](/integrations/overview) to your alert rules to receive notifications through your preferred channels.
-Create as many alert rules as you need, customizing each one to get the right balance of information without overwhelming your team.
+Create as many alert rules as you need, customizing each one to get the right balance of information without overwhelming recipients.

 Source: https://docs.phare.io/uptime/certificates

-Discover how Phare helps you discover, manage and monitor your SSL/TLS certificates.
+Discover how Phare helps you discover, manage, and monitor SSL/TLS certificates.

-SSL/TLS certificates are essential for securing your endpoints, Phare makes monitoring and managing them straightforward by automatically detecting and tracking certificates across your websites, APIs and services.
+SSL/TLS certificates are essential for securing endpoints.
+Phare makes monitoring and management straightforward by automatically detecting and tracking certificates across websites, APIs, and services.

 ## How certificate discovery works

-Phare integrates certificate discovery directly into the monitoring system for any HTTPS or TCP with TLS connection endpoints.
+Phare integrates certificate discovery directly into the monitoring system for any HTTPS endpoint or TCP endpoint with TLS enabled.

 * Certificates are automatically detected when Phare monitors your endpoints